7 Myths About Bats

 Bats belong to the order Chiroptera, not Rodentia; they're actually more closely related to primates than they are to rodents.
 They also don't share behavior with rodents.
 For example, bats don't chew on wood, metal, or plastic, and usually aren't nuisances.
 In fact, bats eat pests, which brings us to …

 Quite the opposite!
 According to National Geographic, bats can eat up to a thousand insects in an evening.
 Their bug-eating prowess is so notable it carries economic importance.
-A recent study showed that bats provide “nontoxic pest-control services totalling $3.7 billion to $53 billion per year”!
+A recent study showed that bats provide "nontoxic pest-control services totaling $3.7 billion to $53 billion per year."
 Bats also pollinate plants and distribute seeds, and their droppings—called guano—are used as fertilizer.

 Only three of the roughly 1200 existing bat species are vampire bats, and none of them live in the United States or Canada.
 Vampire bats don't even really drink blood—Mies says the feeding process is more like that of a mosquito.
 While mosquitos will take blood from humans, though, vampire bats primarily feed on cattle.
 Fun fact: a medication called draculin is currently being developed from bats' saliva, which has unique anti-blood-clotting properties.

-Unlike birds or rodents, bats don’t build nests.
-Instead, they find shelter inside existing structures.
-Caves, trees, walls, and ceilings are favorites, as are rafters of buildings.
-They don’t always hang upside down, either.
+Contrary to the popular image, bats don't don't necessarily dangle pointing downward.
 According to Dr. Thomas Kunz from Boston University, bats are frequently horizontal when roosting in small crevices, not vertical.

 Nope.
 Shari Clark, president of the Florida Bat Conservancy, says that statistically bats contract rabies much less frequently than other mammals.
 And if they do get rabies, it manifests differently than in raccoons or foxes.
 Rabies-infected bats become paralyzed and can't fly or roost.
 This means that as long as you stay away from bats on the ground that are behaving weirdly, you're pretty much in the clear.
 Phew.